 You can also select Show calendar links to add your event to subscribers’ calendars.
 This is another great way to remind them that the event is happening, and bump up your attendance rates.

 Email responses are a quick and easy way to get attendees for your event.
 Inviting your subscribers to a webinar or live event is now as easy as a drag & drop.

 Of course, you need to first plan an event that your subscribers will love.
 That’s the hard part!

-Once you’re ready, promoting the event in your email should be a cinch (super easy).
+But once you’re ready, promoting the event in your email should be a cinch (super easy).

 I'm Jonas, Content Manager at MailerLite.
 I’m not the 4th Jonas Brother, but I do write content (which is similar to being a teen heartthrob).
 After writing for a bunch of companies over the years, I discovered my professional passion—helping add some humanity to B2B marketing.
 Email is the perfect place to start!